blinfo/RegularExpressions/README.md

 **Expression**: `(\\d{2})?\\d{6}-?\\d{4}`

 Simple matching of the Swedish social security number.
 Six or eight digits, an optional hyphen and four digits.
-This expressions only checks for the right number or digits, not wether they are correct.
+This expressions only checks for the right number or digits, not whether they are correct.

   _Matches:_